-In this chapter we study linear operators $T: V \to V$ on a finite-dimensional vector space V. We are interested in understanding when there is a basis B for V such that the matrix M(T) of T with respect to B has a particularly nice form.
-In particular, we would like M(T) to be either upper triangular or diagonal.
-This quest leads us to the notions of eigenvalues and eigenvectors of a linear operator, which is one of the most important concepts in Linear Algebra and beyond.
-For example, quantum mechanics is largely based upon the study of eigenvalues and eigenvectors of operators on infinite-dimensional vector spaces.
+In this chapter we study linear operators $T:V\to V$ on a finite-dimensional vector space V. We are interested in finding bases B for V such that the matrix M(T) of T with respect to B is upper triangular or, if possible, diagonal.
+This quest leads us to the notions of eigenvalues and eigenvectors of a linear operator, which is one of the most important concepts in Linear Algebra and essential for many of its applications.
+For example, quantum mechanics is largely based upon the study of eigenvalues and eigenvectors of operators on finite- and infinite-dimensional vector spaces.